danielbene/esp-moisture-notifier/README.md

 Calibration is key when using a moisture sensor.
 The values differ based on many aspects (soil denseness, saltness, sensor position, depth etc.).
 Be sure to find out the proper value for the `DRYNESS_ALARM_VALUE` before you trust the plant's life on the system.

-PRO TIP: you can make the sensor's pcb sides, and smds waterproof with nail polish.
+PRO TIP: you can make the sensor's pcb sides, and smds waterproof with nail polish. | You can extend the battery's lifespan by removing the LED from the microcontroller.

-## power-manager
+## Update - 2022.11.13

-The project started as a simple moisture sensor, but that power manager lib was born with it.
-That has so much value compared to the basic sensor's code.
-Nvm I just keep that here at the moment, and we will see where to go with it.
+The rework/redesign was really successful.
+The original version drained the 18650 cell with 8 hour measurement cycles in about a month.
+It really was not optimal...
+The new version was able to go a whole year with 4 hour measurement cycles from the same 18650 battery cell.
+So, much longer operating time, with more frequent measurements.
+(Its still not drained after 13 months when writing this, we will see how long it can go.)